jessshipit/adamjonas.github.io/source/_posts/2013-01-21-rubymotion-day-1.markdown

 `now dateByAddingTimeInterval:1000`, structure is the `receiver theSelector:argument`

-  - messages always elclose the receiver and the selector insude a pair of square brackets.
+  - messages always enclose the receiver and the selector inside a pair of square brackets.
 These brackets can be nested.
   - *id* is a pointer to any object type.

   - you can invoke objective-c OR ruby methods against built in classes